jappeace/jappeaceApplication/content/releasing-software.md

             but devs start ask questions how to do these changes, and realize it's easier to just merge features.

-Note that in this setting, a customer is a large corporation with 1000's of employees.
+Note that in this setting, a customer, is a large corporation with 1000's of employees.
-So if one of them gets unhappy, the startup I worked for could lose a lot, not just money but also reputation (which translates into future sales), and it could potentially kill the startup.
+So if one of them gets unhappy, the startup I worked for could lose a lot.
+Not just money but also reputation, which translates into future sales.
+Which could potentially kill the startup.
-Up until now this hasn't happened, all customers who've signed have always been kept happy.
+Up until now this hasn't happened, all customers who've signed up have always been kept happy.

 Anyway, long story short, since the feature was being used in production, I strongly urged its release.
 This was discussed internally, and everyone agreed on releasing this file uploader feature.
 *Everyone*.
 However, some requests were made, for example, there were some redundant form elements.
-Deleting this had some consequences for the rest of the code, however, due to how the internal application was structured, it required removing this field also from the model[^model].
+Deleting this had consequences,due to how the internal application was structured, it required removing this field also from the model[^model].
-Actually deleting this form element was quite a bit of work because of that.
+Because of that, deleting this form element was quite a bit of work.
-So it took one of the devs a while to ready the PR to release the feature.
+So it took one of the developers a while to finish the PR for release of the feature.
-The manager suggested also deleting the old file uploading button?
+The manager suggested also deleting the old file uploading button.
-This was a pretty good idea,
+This was a good idea,
 because with this change the old flow would be quite broken;
 we had already removed error messages.
 The manager in charge got tagged and ignored the PR for several days,